 READ.
 THIS.
 BOOK.

-And have your husband and brothers and male friends read it too.
+And see if the males in your life will give it a read too.
 It’s food for thought for everyone.